-• Those students whose FAST Mathematics PM3 or B.E.S.T. mathematics EOC scores have a percentile rank less than 25.5%.
+• Those students whose FAST Mathematics PM3/FAA Mathematics or B.E.S.T. mathematics EOC/FAA mathematics EOC scores have a percentile rank less than 25.5%.

-• Students who are included in the denominator and make a gain according to pages 17-18.
+• Students who are included in the denominator and make a gain according to pages 17-19.

-For students with a prior-year FAST Mathematics PM3 assessment and a current-year FAST Mathematics PM3 assessment, use Table 5 to determine gains for students who remained in the same achievement level below Level 5.
+For students with a prior-year FAST Mathematics PM3/FAA Mathematics assessment and a current-year FAST Mathematics PM3/FAA Mathematics assessment, use Table 9 to determine gains for students who remained in the same achievement level below Level 5 for the FAST Mathematics and B.E.S.T. mathematics EOCs and Table 10 to determine gains for students wo remained in the same achievement level below Level 4 for the FAA Mathematics and FAA mathematics EOCs.